 Christian has worked with several great artist, such as Arve Tellefsen, Leif Ove Andsnes, Eldbjørg and Ragnhild Hemsing, Charlie Siem, Marianne Thorsen, Johannes Weisser, Eli Kristin Hanssveen, Knut Erik Sundquist among others.
 He has also worked regularly with Norwegian actor Minken Fosheim.

 As a performer he has been noted for his poetic, extroverted and virtuosic playing and his large repertoire .
 He has a strong passion for Baroque music, J. S Bach, Rameau and Couperin in particular.
 Highlights from his active repertoire also includes Beethoven, Chopin, Liszt and the late romantic composers such as Sergei Rachmaninov and Leopold Godowsky, as well the music of Maurice Ravel, Claude Debussy, Alban Berg and Francis Poulenc.
-Grøvlen is also a composer. with his first commissioned work to be premiered in Aril 2017 by the Trondheim Soloists.
+Grøvlen is also a composer and his first commissioned work was premiered in Aril 2017 by the Trondheim Soloists.